tyreer/learning-notes/Egghead_getting-started-with-Redux.md

   + functional programming
 + Distinction between container and presentational components
 + mapDispatchToProps()
+  + ownProps
+  + dispatch specifying its action's argument in container components

 ### Questions
 + Why is __connect()__ being used in so many places?